 He sold my jewelry, cell phone, clarinet – anything and everything to make a dollar.

 I was angry, aggressive, unruly and rude.
 My behavior took an interesting turn while in Middle School.
 I can’t even tell you how many times I was suspended for fighting in the halls, how many times I was called to the guidance counselor’s office.
 If a teacher said something to me I didn’t like, I made sure they knew it.
 Even though it was negative attention, it was still attention.

 It took me years to realize that my father’s addiction and the failure of my parents’ marriage had nothing to do with me and that he is completely incapable of loving anyone else because he doesn’t love himself.
 CJR played a pivotal role in helping me to understand addiction.
 That it’s a sickness.
 One that you can’t take personally – but most importantly something that will not define you.
 I learned how to be courageous.
 How to say no and strip myself of the “responsibility” I felt to “make him happy,” and enable his behavior.

-These are the kind of skillsets CJR teaches our community’s youth.
-Coping techniques; Conflict resolution technique; Anger management techniques; All the skillsets that provide students with what they need to be successful contributing members of society who are not defined by the adversity they’ve faced.
+These are the kind of skill sets CJR teaches our community’s youth.
+Coping techniques; Conflict resolution techniques; Anger management techniques; All the skill sets that provide students with what they need to be successful contributing members of society who are not defined by the adversity they’ve faced.

 I’m forever indebted to CJR.
 I have a personal commitment to meet in helping to love, inspire and educate our community’s youth.
 So if the staff of CJR hasn’t heard it enough – Thank you.
 Thank you for caring, for loving, for teaching and inspiring.
 People don’t realize how far a smile, a hug, or listening ears can go."